 6. Potential for Life

-As being opposed to what most science fiction movies promise, life on Mars seems impossible right now.
-However, all the geographical findings till now strongly suggest that Mars could be a habitable planet thousands years ago.
+As opposed to what most science fiction movies promise, life on Mars seems impossible right now.
+However, all the geographical findings to date strongly suggest that Mars could have been a habitable planet thousands of years ago.
 Maybe the saying “Men Are from Mars, Women Are from Venus” could be right.
 Who knows? 🙂

 I hope to meet you in my upcoming posts.
 Take care 😀